 It’s summertime and that means summer travel gear review time!
 As a travel blogger, I’m often asked what’s in my travel bag?
 Sometimes I feel like I should have been a contestant on Let’s Make a Deal, as I always have pens, paper, bandaids and all sorts of random stuff in my carryall, purse, backpack and suitcase.
 Yet I pride myself on traveling light.
 Today’s summer travel gear review includes Lifeproof Fre iPhone case, Otterbox iPhone Pursuit case, Yeti Camino Carryall, Accell Powramid & Vision Global Wifi hot spot.

 I’ve been a fan of Lifeproof and Otterbox since my first iPhone case review in 2013.
 Each year that I buy a new smartphone, I make sure to protect it with the best iPhone case on the market.
 For my money, the best iPhone case is a Lifeproof case or an Otterbox.
-I prefer the Lifeproof Fre for iPhone 8 and iPhone 7 for my travels to Alaska, Costa Rica and Hawaii – in other words, I put the Lifeproof case on when my iPhone has a chance of getting wet or submerged in water.
+I prefer the Lifeproof Fre for iPhone for my travels to Alaska, Costa Rica and Hawaii – in other words, I put the Lifeproof case on when my iPhone has a chance of getting wet or submerged in water.
 I’m still one of those people who doesn’t like to submerge my phone underwater, but I’m okay with my phone getting wet or splashed with the Lifeproof case on.
 The only reason that I don’t keep the Lifeproof case on my mobile phone all the time is because I think the case muffles the sound quality a little.
 Suggested retail price of the Lifeproof waterproof Fre iPhone case range from $89.00 – $99.00.

 My son, a hunter and avid outdoorsman, prefers to protect his phone with the Lifeproof case year round.
 He learned a difficult lesson from the school of hard knocks when he dropped his iPhone in the Brooks River at the Katmai National Park when he was working at King Salmon Lodge in Alaska.
 He was able to retrieve his water-logged phone, but he wasn’t using a Lifeproof case and he lost all of his photos that he hadn’t yet uploaded to cloud storage.